stanfordpython/python-labs/lab4-functionalprogramming.md

 ```

 ### `print_args`
 The `debug` decorator we wrote in class isn't very good.
-It doesn't tell us which function is being called, and it just gives us a tuple of positional arguments and a dictionary of keywords arguments - it doesn't even know what the names of the positional arguments are!
+It doesn't tell us which function is being called, and it just gives us a tuple of positional arguments and a dictionary of keyword arguments - it doesn't even know what the names of the positional arguments are!
 If the default arguments aren't overridden, it won't show us their value either.

 Use function attributes to improve our `debug` decorator into a `print_args` decorator that is as good as you can make it.